-- Understand the Earth as a system with many separate but interacting parts. - Understand the relationship between people and the natural environment and will understand how the discipline of geology can be used to solve problems that arise from these interactions.

-Understand how scientific hypotheses are formulated and tested in general and will specifically understand the evolution and development of major geological science theories.
+- 1. Students will understand the Earth as a system with separate but interacting parts. - 2.
+Students will understand the relationship between people and the natural environment and how the application of mathematics and the discipline of geology can be used to solve problems that arise from these interactions. - 3.
+Students will understand how scientific hypotheses and mathematical models are formulated and tested in general and specifically understand the evolution and development of major geological science theories.